Lilly Teaching Fellows

 - The Fellows carry out the plan developed at the fall retreat by meeting approximately twice a month with the co-directors to address the topics selected.
 Mentors and key experts from the university community are generally invited to each meeting as well.
 Meetings are highly interactive.

 - Each Fellow selects a mentor for the year.
-The mentor may come from within or outside the Fellow's department.
+The mentor may come from within or outside the Fellow's department, but must be a tenured faculty member at UGA.
 In addition to the fellow-mentor relationship, each Fellow interacts with the other mentors associated with the program.
 Mentors participate in group activities as their schedules permit and are invited to attend the end-of-year retreat.

 - During early fall, each Fellow develops an instructional improvement proposal for the academic year.
 Up to $2,000 per Fellow is provided to implement new ideas or otherwise enhance the development of the Fellow's career path at the University of Georgia.